Priority invasive animals

 Subpages

-Rabbits are one of Australia's major agricultural and environmental pests.
+Eradication: Rabbits are one of Australia’s major agricultural and environmental pests.
+Help us eradicate from the Sunshine Coast.
 They damage pasture and crops, cause soil erosion and compete with native animals for resources.

-Learn about the five species of deer identified as priority species in our Biosecurity Plan.
+Feral deer impact on environment, agriculture, and they are a road safety concern.
+Learn about the five species of deer identified in our Biosecurity Plan.

-Wild dogs are found in a variety of habitats in the rural and peri-urban areas of the Sunshine Coast.
+Asset protection: Wild dogs are found in a variety of habitats including rural and peri-urban areas and threaten agriculture of the Sunshine Coast.

-The European red fox (Vulpes vulpes) was introduced to Australia for recreational hunting in the mid-1800s in Victoria.
+Asset protection: The fox was introduced to Australia for recreational hunting.
+Foxes threaten native wildlife, agriculture on the Sunshine Coast.
 Foxes are now widespread throughout mainland Australia.